 Before seriously considering these funds, take a look at your portfolio.
 If you have room for a long-term investment, research the investment asset and fees.
 If you can still come out ahead on the yield, perhaps consult a financial advisor and see if they’re the right move for you.

 - Before you jump to buy interval funds, consider talking to a professional first.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Not all investments are created equal, especially the many different types of funds available.
 With mutual funds, closed-end funds, index funds and ETFs, it’s important to know the difference between the such offerings.
 Get to know the various types of investments before jumping into them.